encodis/mokuwiki/README.md

 6.  `{{#tag1}}` represents the number of pages that have the tag 'tag1'
 7.  `{{@}}` will return a list of all tags defined in the source folder as a series of bracketed spans with the class name 'tag'.
 This can be used to style tag lists.
 The class name can be changed using the `--tag` command line option.

+By default, the list of pages returned is restricted to the current namespace.
+A different namespace can be specified using the following format: `{{ns1:tag1}}`.
+Only the first tag can have a namespace specified.
+For example, to include all pages in the namespace `ns1` with `tag1` and `tag2` you would use `{{ns1:tag1 +tag2}}`.

+The tag directives supports a number of options.
+These can be added (in any order) after the last tag specification, for example `{{tag1 -tag2 --sort}}`

+The options available are:

+-  `--sort`: Sort the included page list alphabetically
+-  `--sep S`: Add the string S between each page.
+Default is ''.
+-  `--format T`: Instead of a link to the page being output, the string T is used as a template for the output text.
+-  `--header T`: Output this string or template before any page information.
+This is useful when making a Markdown table.
+-  `--before S`: Add the string S before each page output.
+Default is `\n`
+-  `--after S`: Add the string S after each page output.
+Default is `\n`

+Note that templating (see below) can be applied to the `format` and `header` options

 ### Include directives

-Include one file in another using the following markup: `<<include_me.md>>`.
-Any YAML data blocks will be removed from the included file before inclusion.
+Include the contents of one file in another using the following markup: `<<include_me.md>>`.
+Any YAML data blocks (i.e. metadata) will be removed from the included file before inclusion (although they *will* be parsed, so metdata elements can be used in format and header templates).
 This pattern actually supports globbing, so you can do `<<include_X*Y.dat>>` and so on.
 The path is assumed to be relative to the directory that the module was invoked from.

+The include directive supports a number of options.
+These can be added (in any order) after the path specification, for example `<<fileX*.md --sort>>`.

+The available options are:

+-  `--sort`: Sort the included page list alphabetically
+-  `--sep S`: Add the string S between each page.
+Default is ''.
+-  `--shift N`: Shift all headers in the included page "up" by one (so that "# Heading" becomes "## Heading").
+The default is 0, and negative numbers are supported.
+-  `--indent S`: Add the string S before each line of the included content.
+For example, `<<fileX.md --indent "> ">>` would transform the included content from "fileX.md" into a block quote.
+-  `--format T`: Instead the page content being output, the string T is used as a template for the output text.
+-  `--header T`: Output this string or template before any page content.
+This is useful when making a Markdown table.
+-  `--before S`: Add the string S before each page output.
+Default is `\n`
+-  `--after S`: Add the string S after each page output.
+Default is `\n`
+-  `--repeat N`: Add the content N times.
+Default is 1, the maximum is 999.

+### Templating and metadata substitution

+The tag and include directives are actually very similar, the main differenmt beign that the former includes ocnmtent by tga and the latter by file name/path.
+Also the default content for tags is a liong to the page, but for includes it is the page conettm.
+Both directives suppoert the format and header options, whihc can make extensivbe use of templates specified in the Wiki config.

 Blank lines will be inserted between the contents of each file, and separators can be inserted between each one by using the syntax `<<include_X*Y.dat|* * *>>`.
 (The default is no separator, but "* * *" is a useful one as it becomes a horizontal rule when processed by `pandoc`. )